David Ogilvy’s tip is very relevant today…

 8) Summarise Often

-Listeners may appreciate a summary and brief Q&A at the end of each section or complicated slide.
+Listeners may appreciate a summary and brief Q&A at the end of each section or a complicated slide.
 Use this technique rather than waiting until the end of your talk when people may already be lost or sleeping.

 Use the words, “In summary,” and watch listeners’ heads spring up as they awaken!